War Dogs: what you need to know about dogs in the military

 Dogs are used all over the military.
-Since the beginning of war, humans have used dogs in their military for their superior sight and smell abilities.
+Since the beginning of civilization, humans have used dogs in their active combat units for their superior sight and smell abilities.
 These four-legged heroes not only help in detection and attack, they play an even larger role in boosting morale and providing therapy to the troops.

-These dogs are trained to warn and defend the camp against intruders.
+These military k9's are trained to warn and defend the camp against intruders.
 When the dogs notice an unrecognized individual or group, they are trained to bark or growl and the intruders.
-This allows the dog’s handler to quickly assess the situation and quickly call for reinforcements if needed.
+This allows the dog’s handler to quickly assess the situation and call for reinforcements if needed.